nielskee/draft-articles/TechnicalHiringPart2.md

 candidate to show.
 It needs you to think on your feet, but I think you get a better feel for the candidate.

-- Use a phone screen as a chance to introduce yourself to each other, and to make sure the candidate is OK with the process.
+- Use a phone screen as a chance to introduce yourselves to each other, and to make sure the candidate is OK with the process.

 - Focus on what candidates say they know in their CV or cover letter, rather than what you think you need.